GUIDE FOR AUTHORS

 • address of the corresponding Author for proofreading, completed with e-mail address to which the PDF of the drafts will be sent, and postal address;

-2) the second page of the manuscript must contain:
+The first page of the manuscript must contain:

 • abstract both in Italian and English (about 850 characters, spaces included);